-The COVID-19 pandemic has caused, and may continue to cause, a global slowdown of economic activity (including a decrease in demand for certain goods and services), and volatility in and disruption to financial markets.
-The severity, magnitude and duration of the COVID-19 pandemic and its economic consequences are uncertain, rapidly changing and difficult to predict, and the pandemic's impact on our operations and financial performance, as well as its impact on our ability to successfully execute our business strategy and initiatives, remains uncertain.
+The COVID-19 pandemic has caused, and may continue to cause, a global slowdown of economic activity (including a decrease in demand for certain goods and services), and volatility in and disruption to financial markets, labor markets, and supply chains.
+The severity, magnitude and duration of the COVID-19 pandemic and its economic consequences are uncertain, evolving and difficult to predict, and the pandemic's impact on our operations and financial performance, as well as its impact on our ability to successfully execute our business strategy and initiatives, remains uncertain.
 We continue to take actions to safeguard the health and well-being of our employees and our business.
 We implemented social distancing policies at our locations around the world including working from home and eliminating virtually all travel.
 Furthermore, we continue to manage our cash position and liquidity needs in light of the rapidly changing environment, and we have additional resources available under our Current Credit Agreement, if needed.

-The full extent of the COVID-19 pandemic, the related governmental, business and travel restrictions in order to contain this virus are continuing to evolve globally even with the rollout of vaccination programs.
-We anticipate that these actions and the global health crisis caused by the COVID-19 pandemic will negatively impact business activity across the globe.
-Demand for our products may be impacted in Q3 and potentially beyond Q3 given the global reach and economic impact of the virus.
-For example, governmental actions or policies or other initiatives to contain the virus could lead to reductions in our end customers' demand under which we would expect to lose revenue.
-We have previously seen and could again see delays or disruptions in our supply chain due to governmental restrictions.
-If our suppliers experience similar impacts, we may have difficulty sourcing materials necessary to fulfill customer products to our end customers.
+The full extent of the effects of the COVID-19 pandemic and the related governmental, business and travel restrictions in order to contain the virus are continuing to evolve globally, including in response to variants of the virus, even with the rollout of vaccination programs.
+We anticipate that these actions and the global health crisis caused by the COVID-19 pandemic will continue to impact business activity across the globe, even as vaccination rates rise.
+Demand for our products may be impacted in Q4 and potentially beyond Q4 given the global reach and economic impact of the virus, particularly with respect to its impact on labor markets and supply chains.
+For example, governmental actions or policies or other initiatives to contain the virus could lead to reductions in our end customers' demand for our products, which could have a negative impact on our revenue.
+We have previously seen and are now again seeing delays or disruptions in our supply chain.
+It is difficult for us to predict the scope, magnitude, and length of supply chain disruptions.
+Our suppliers are experiencing similar supply chain impacts, which may cause us to have difficulty sourcing materials necessary to fulfill customer production requirements and transporting completed products to our end customers.
+Supply chain delays and disruptions may also affect the ability of our customers to obtain materials or products from other suppliers which may constrain or delay their demand for our products.